 Systems become a critical component of digital manufacturing.
 Leveraging the interrelated complexity within the organization is important.
 By bringing together manufacturing, operations, marketing, sales, distribution, payroll, and analytics, an organization will be ready to adapt to the new technologies.

-An enterprise resource planning software product brings together the data from across the organization, providing a coherent and consistent display of information on performance.
-The right ERP solution can help with EDI and accelerate the way manufacturers can move forward with digital innovation.
+ERP brings together the data from across the organization, providing a coherent and consistent display of information on performance.
+The right ERP solution is a major step toward digital innovation and can put you miles ahead of the competition.